w3c/wai-media-guide/content/description.md

 _Who:_ Description provides content to people who are blind and others who cannot see the video adequately.

 _What:_ Description explains visual information needed to understand the content.
 (For example, "Pat opens a small box, looks at a diamond engagement ring, and cries".)
 Depending on the type of video, description can be:
-- **integrated description** — description is included in the main speakers scripts
+- **integrated description** — description is included in the main speakers' scripts
 - **alternative video** — description is included in a separate video
 - **separate file** — description is in a timed text file or synched audio file; must be supported by the media player